Seed Library

 We have reached many areas in Anderson County through this program and we want to continue to reach more.
 The poverty rate in Anderson County is 22.3% and these people go without eating healthy food or even food at all.
 The Seed Library will help decrease the number of people who go hungry in Anderson County and decrease the number of people who are simply unaware of how to grow their own food.
 The Seed Library project has a lot to offer just by providing seeds.
 Growing your own food promotes a healthier lifestyle, saves money on groceries, reduces food waste and worrying about food safety, builds a sense of pride, has a positive environmental impact, and it gets you outdoors.

-Traveling Seed Library - Fall 2025
+Traveling Seed Library - Spring 2026

-Graphic showing Traveling Seed Library Fall 2025 Schedule
+Traveling Seed Library Schedule Spring 2026

 Upcoming Events